Figure Eight Island: Recent history

 The Figure Eight Homeowners Association now owns the island.
 The first full-time administrator of the Association was hired in 1982, and after several short-term managers, Arthur Poineau served as administrator for 20 years.
 David Kellam, the son of earlier residents on the island, has held the position since 2001.
-There are approximately 475 homes developed on Figure Eight.
+There are approximately 475 houses developed on Figure Eight.
 Figure Eight's boathouse was one of the first structures constructed on the island in the 1960s.

 In August 1974, a federal grand jury indicted fifteen people connected to smuggling 14,000 pounds of marijuana from Colombia at Figure Eight.
 The smuggling ring was operated by an attorney who had rented two houses on the island.
 The drugs were smuggled into the island's yacht marina by the use of a sports fishing boat.

 Since Dino De Laurentiis opened his studio in Wilmington in 1983, Figure Eight has been a popular temporary residence for Hollywood actors working on films in Wilmington.
 Alec Baldwin, Kim Basinger, Kathy Bates, Robert Downey Jr., Susan Downey, Andy Griffith, Richard Gere, Barbra Streisand, and Paul Newman have all been guests on the island.
 Due to it being a popular vacation destination for wealthy North Carolinians, celebrities, and politicians, the island has been referred to as "The Hamptons of the South."

-The Shark Research Institute has recorded two non-fatal shark attacks on surfers at Figure Eight; the first on 8 August 2010 and the second on 27 August 2014.
+The island has tennis courts, a boat ramp, a yacht club, and a marina.
+The Eagle Point Golf Club, located on the mainland, has connections to Figure Eight, built by several Island residents.
+The Figure Eight Yacht Club is a private island club for dining and formal events.
+Figure Eight is not accessible to the public by car but is by boat.
+The majority of the residents of Figure Eight are seasonal.
+An estimated 90 percent of the houses on Figure Eight Islands are second homes, and fewer than one hundred houses are on the rental market.
+Houses on Figure Eight average above $2 million in property value.

-On March 14, 2018 a $2 million home on the island was destroyed by a fire while the house was undergoing renovations.
+On March 14, 2018 a $2 million house on the island was destroyed by a fire while undergoing renovations.
 No one was injured in the incident.